Skip to content

 7. Outside Reporting Procedures

 Nothing in this policy shall prohibit a person from filing a discrimination or harassment claim with Utah Anti-Discrimination and Labor Division (UALD) or the Equal Opportunity Commission (EEOC).
-If an employee pursues a claim of discrimination or harassment, he/she should be aware that Utah is a “dual filing” state, which means that a complaint is filed with the UALD and the UALD will forward the claim to the EEOC.
+If an employee pursues a claim of discrimination or harassment, he/she should be aware that Utah is a “dual filing” state, which means that a complaint filed with the UALD will be forwarded to the EEOC.
 An employee has 180 calendar days from the alleged date of discrimination or harassment to file a claim with the UALD.

 • Effective: 2/23/1988